odrevet/teach-yourself-game-programming-sdl2/Chap10_Fore/README.md

     The height of the rectangle

+therefore left is x and top is y

 #Key differences with the origial code
-*Removed unused variable ptBoundsSize in Sprite::Update *Updated algorithm with SDL_Rect
+* Removed unused variable ptBoundsSize in Sprite::Update
+* Updated algorithm with SDL_Rect
-*in DEBUG mode, the sprite draw his bound rect and his position *in DEBUG mode, drag informations are printed on the standard output *The srand is initialized with the time instead of the ticks *The Sprite::IsPointInside has been rewrited, there do is a SDL_PointInRect function but it is only available in SDL>=2.0.4 which is yet not widly distributed in linux distros.
+* in DEBUG mode, the sprite draw his bound rect and his position
+* in DEBUG mode, drag informations are printed on the standard output
+* The srand is initialized with the time instead of the ticks
+* The Sprite::IsPointInside has been rewrited, there do is a SDL_PointInRect function but it is only available in SDL>=2.0.4 which is yet not widly distributed in linux distros.